Jason3900/gector-fast/README.md

 # FastGECToR

 ## Introduction
 A faster and simpler implementation of [GECToR – Grammatical Error Correction: Tag, Not Rewrite](https://aclanthology.org/2020.bea-1.16/) with amp and distributed support by deepspeed.
+To make it faster and more readable, we remove allennlp dependencies and reconstruct related codes.

-Note: To make it faster and more readable, we remove allennlp dependencies and reconstruct related codes.
+NOTE: the project is now maintained by cofe-ai, updates and issue fixes will be on https://github.com/cofe-ai/fast-gector .
+Please check it.

 ## Requirements